 Coloma mushroomed into a town with some 10,000 people, and up went a schoolhouse, a general store, and a tin-roofed post office.
 These and other historic buildings are now protected as part of Marshall Gold Discovery State Historic Park.
 There’s an interesting Gold Discovery Museum, and kids can give gold-panning a try.
 Follow leafy trails along the river to find a shady picnic spot.
 Stick around for supper; dinners at Café Mahjaic, housed in an 1855 brick building in the even tinier nearby town of Lotus, are a wonder, with local ingredients shining in dishes such as free-range chicken roasted with shallots, bacon, and crimini mushrooms.

-With throwback charm and a treaure trove of historic artifacts, this park presents the Gold Rush in living, breathing colour.
+With throwback charm and a treaure trove of historic artifacts, this park presents the Gold Rush in living, breathing color.
 Costumed docents do more than lead tours of this carefully preserved Mother Lode town—the state’s second largest city at the peak of the Gold Rush; they actually live and work here in a variety of period-appropriate shops and trades.
 Catch a ride on an authentic stagecoach, order a cold, locally made sarsaparilla soda in a Western-style saloon, or feel the heat in a working blacksmith's forge.
 There’s also a Wells Fargo express office and other relics of California's early mining days.
 The town even sounds authentic—no cars allowed here, though you will hear the clip-clop of horses.

 Insider's Tip: Summer can get hot and weekends become crowded, so aim for early mornings during the week if you can.